phdye/smollm3-openwebui/doc/User-Guide.md

 3. **SmolLM3‑3B model** – the GGUF model and an accompanying Modelfile are stored in `%LOCALAPPDATA%\smollm3_stack\models`.
 The model is imported into Ollama as `smollm3-local` with context and GPU parameters tuned for local use.
 4. **Open WebUI** – preference order:
    - Docker container named `open-webui`.
    - WSL virtual environment (when `--wsl` is supplied, optionally with a distribution name).
+Ollama continues running on Windows so it can access the GPU.
    - Python virtual environment in `%LOCALAPPDATA%\smollm3_stack\openwebui-venv`.
    Autostart is configured through a scheduled task so the interface is available after each login, and the services are started immediately after installation.
 5. **FFmpeg** – installed inside the Docker container, inside WSL, or on the host depending on how Open WebUI is executed.